postdoc trainee

 Dr. Vose’s research focuses on physiologic mechanisms underlying normal and disordered airway protection.
 She has 7 years experience as a licensed speech-language pathologist.
 Dr. Vose is now a postdoctoral fellow at the University of Florida.

-Dr. Wollman is currently a postdoctoral researcher at the University of Arizona.
-Her research is focused on enhancing respiratory neuroplasticity and promoting respiratory motor recovery after spinal cord injury using pharmacological approaches.
-Dr. Wollman is now a postdoctoral fellow at the University of Arizona.
+Dr. Wollman’s research is focused on enhancing respiratory neuroplasticity and promoting respiratory motor recovery after spinal cord injury using pharmacological approaches.
+Dr. Wollman is currently an Assistant Professor at the University of Arizona.